pskopnik/Git-Deployment-Handler/README.md

  * `CronDeployment` - `True` or `False`, whether every commit should be inserted into the database and deployed by cron job instead of deploying it directly, e.g. when permissions aren't available; default `False`
  * `Approval` - `True` or `False`, whether every commit has to be first approved in the database and is then deployed by cron job; default `False`
  * `Postprocessing` - space separated list of commands which should be performed onto the deployed files
+ * `Preprocessing` - space separated list of commands which should be performed before deploying any commits
  * `RmGitIntFiles` - `True` or `False`, whether internal git files should be deleted (.git/ and .gitignore); default `True`
  * `External` - `True` or `False`, whether the Source is an external repository (only `cron` action); default `False`
  * `IdentityFile` - Can contain the path of an IdentityFile (as in .ssh/config) when External is used and Source is a SSH URL; default None